phreeza/manuscript_axon_potentials/doc/manuscript.md

 spike amplitude of $\approx$\ 2.3\ µV at the distance of 400\ µm, which is of the same order of magnitude as the value ($\approx$\ 1\ µV) reported by
 @Swadlow2000Influence.

+To summarize, Equation XXX quantitatively predicts the contribution of axonal projection zones to the far field EFP, and this prediction matched experimental values in several cases.

 Discussion
 ==============